Peter Banda

-Peter Banda (born 22 September 2000) is a Malawian footballer who plays as a midfielder or winger for Tanzanian club Simba.
+Peter Banda (born 22 September 2000) is a Malawian professional footballer who plays as a midfielder for the Malawi national team.

 Career

 Banda started his career with Griffin Young Stars in 2017.
 In 2018, he trialed for South African club Orlando Pirates.
 In 2019, he instead joined Big Bullets FC.
 Before the second half of the 2020–21 season, he signed for FC Sheriff Tiraspol in Moldova after a trial.
-On 3 August 2021, he signed a three-year contract with Tanzanian Premier League giant Simba S.C.
+On 3 August 2021, he signed a three-year contract with Tanzanian Premier League giant Simba.

 Personal life

 He is the son of former footballer Chikondi Banda.